 - Summaries and transcripts.
 Summarize the highlights of recent calls.
 These can help your team get context for a conversation and collaborate more easily, even if they didn’t take the call.

 - Call tags.
-Automatically label your calls based on criteria that are important to you.
+Automatically label your calls based on the criteria that are important to you.
 This helps you identify ongoing trends and gain insights into your customer behavior.

 - Sona, Quo’s AI agent.
 Sona answers calls 24/7, handles common questions, and captures key details.
 It’s like having an always-on virtual receptionist — so you can focus on growing your business.